Concrete14 min readUpdated May 30, 2026

 Regional Concrete Pricing: The Geographic Reality

 Concrete pricing varies more by region than almost any other construction material.
 Unlike lumber or steel — which have national commodity markets — concrete is inherently local.
 Aggregate (stone and sand) is expensive to ship, cement plants serve regional markets, and driver labor costs track local wages.
-Per Angi's 2026 regional data and Concrete Network market surveys:
+Use the table as a bid-check range, then verify with local batch plants:

 The Hidden Fees That Inflate Your Invoice